Franchise Business Lawyers | Greyson Legal

 - there is a trading history;

-- there is an existing customer base;
+- there is an existing customer base and goodwill;

 - assist you to satisfy the Franchisor's requirements for consent to the Franchised Business purchase, including reviewing and advising you on the conditions set out in the Franchisor's Deed of Consent to Assignment;